tdobson/recipe-book/recipes/burger-less-burgers.md

 5. After 20 minutes of wedge cooking time, add the tray with mushrooms and Beyond Meat Burgers to the oven.
 Cook for 20 minutes.
 6. If using chicken, place it on a baking tray and add to the oven.
 Cook for 20 minutes at 180°C.
 7. About 10 minutes before serving, fry the halloumi in the large frying pan for about 6 minutes.
-8. Prepare the table with mayo, aioli, chilli mayo, bread rolls, water, plates, teaspoons, big spoons, salt, and pepper.
+8. Prepare the table with mayo, aioli, chilli mayo, blue cheese dip, butter, margerine, bread rolls, water, teaspoons, big spoons, salt, and pepper.
-9. Optional: Grate some cheese if desired.
+9. Optional: Grate some cheddar cheese if desired.
-10. When everything is cooked, assemble the burgers and serve with the wedges.
+10. When everything is cooked, invite everyone into the kitchen and assemble the burgers and serve with the wedges.

 ## Notes
 - The Beyond Meat Burgers are gluten-free and can be cooked on the same tray as the mushrooms.